openvinotoolkit/openvino/docs/dev/ci/github_actions/docker_images.md

 ### Using custom images in workflow jobs

 * Make sure that Docker job is called in your workflow.
-Pass a path or multiple paths to the folders with dockerfiles, that are going to be used further in a workflow, to `images` parameter of handle_docker action.
+Pass a path or multiple paths to the folders with dockerfiles, that are going to be used further in a workflow, to `images` parameter of the `handle_docker` action.
 Example:
 ```yaml
   Docker:
     needs: Smart_CI